wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/rest_api_examples/using-post-with-query-param.md

 # Using POST with Query Parameters
-## Example use case

 Sending a POST message with query parameters is an unusual scenario, but the Micro Integrator supports it with no additional configuration.
 The Micro Integrator forwards the message like any other POST message and includes the query parameters.

 ## Synapse configuration